-Hardly a surprising entry on this list, blueberries are renowned as a famous, antioxidant-rich superfood and they’re brimming with one nutrient in particular that’s of interest when it comes to inflammation – quercetin.
+Hardly a surprising entry on this list, blueberries are renowned as a famous, antioxidant-rich superfood and they’re brimming with one nutrient, in particular, that’s of interest when it comes to inflammation – quercetin.
 A flavonoid that’s especially prevalent in berries, quercetin can help to combat inflammation and is believed to be the source of claims that blueberries can help to reduce cognitive decline and prevent oxidative stress.

 In one study particularly, blueberries really proved their worth.
-In this experiment, athletes were invited to complete a strenuous 2 and half hour run on a treadmill, with one group consuming 375g of blueberries before the event.
+In this experiment, athletes were invited to complete a strenuous 2 and a half hour run on a treadmill, with one group consuming 375g of blueberries before the event.

 Afterwards, blood samples were taken and the researchers found that the blueberry group only had a 55% increase in oxidation compared to the other group, which saw an increase of 129%!
 They also found that the blueberry group experienced an increase in interleukin-10, an anti-inflammatory cytokine, cementing their anti-inflammatory benefits!1

 Another famous superfood, chia seeds have been trending for years now and for good reason!
 They’re an excellent source of omega fatty acids, being rich in omega-3 and omega-6 as well as ant-inflammatory ALA (Alpha Linoleic Acid) protein, fibre and calcium.

 Similar to blueberries, chia seeds are more than capable of tackling oxidative stress and inflammation, helping to regulate cholesterol and support healthy blood pressure.

 Their content of calcium also makes them popular with those who have had trouble with their bones because they help to maintain bone strength and density.
 It’s this, combined with their high amounts of fibre and ALA that makes chia seeds particularly popular with sufferers of arthritis.2

 Coffee Chia Puddings